PART 1

 “I spray these crops at least once per week and harvest when ready.”

-Asked about protective gear, Katua says that it is an extra cost that his employer cannot afford to give him.
+When asked about protective gear, Katua said that it is an extra cost that his employer cannot afford to give him.
 “I just use my normal farm clothes, at times I get irritation on my skin but I have no choice but to soldier on to eke a living,” says Katua.

 The central Kenyan County of Kirinyaga is one of the top agricultural regions in Kenya.
 Farmers here are known to supply their produce to various places including exports.
 It takes approximately two hours to Kagio town where we meet farmers who are using pesticides in Mukithi village.